crisprVerse/Tutorials/Design_PairedGuides/README.md

 pairs <- pairs[good1 & good2]
 ```

-To select the final candidate pairs, one could filter out pairs with low
+To select the final candidate pairs to excise the KRAS exon, we will
-predicted on-target activity.
-Let’s add the DeepHF on-target activity
+filter out pairs with low predicted on-target activity using the DeepHF
-score:
+on-target activity score.
+We first add the score:

 ``` r
 pairs <- addOnTargetScores(pairs, methods="deephf")